-Students are required to the designated class "pass" to travel in the hall and must have it in possession while out of a classroom.
-Students must have their agenda signed by a teacher prior to leaving the classroom.
+Students are required to use the digital pass system to travel in the hall.
+Students will ask permission from the classroom teacher and then create a digital pass using their chromebook or kiosk.
+A teacher may also generate or schedule a digital pass for a student.
 Students are allowed to leave the classroom two times in a school day, unless a documented medical excuse is presented.
 Students are not permitted to leave the classroom in the first 5 or last 5 minutes of a class period or during the crew period, unless there is an emergency to do so.